mikeleo03/SpringBoot-Angular-Software-Documentation/Week 10/Lecture 18/README.md

 ```

 ### ⚙️ How to run the program
-1. Go to the each directory one by one (customer, product, gateway), by using this command
+1. Go to the each directory one by one (customer, product, gateway, authentication, and discovery), by using this command
     ```bash
     $ cd <dir>
     ```